adrianferenc/oais/README.md

 To explore the Lucas numbers in the OAIS, search 32 in the search bar.

-The OAIS offers exploration of a sequence by allowing you to view a sequence dynamically using the dropdown toolbar.
+The OAIS offers exploration of a sequence by allowing the user to view a sequence dynamically using the dropdown toolbar.
 A gradient is applied to the sequence, which can be viewed as a list or a triangular array.
 A modulus can be applied, both to the numbers themselves and to the coloring.
 There are also dynamic graphs that show the growth of a sequence.

+The app has token-based user authentication to save favorite sequences.

 ---